-Liz is co-founder of the Rosie’s Girls Summer Program, an award winning trades exploration program for middle school-aged girls and continues to serve as a consultant to the program’s replication partners nationwide.
-She has served on the board and advisory committees of area non-profits including the Fletcher Free Library, Vermont CARES and the Schoolhouse.
-She received a Masters in Public Administration from Columbia University and an A.B. in Modern European History from Harvard University.
+Liz is co-founder of the Rosie’s Girls Summer Program, an award-winning trades exploration program for middle school-aged girls, and she continues to serve as a consultant to the program’s replication partners nationwide.
+She has served on the board and advisory committees of area non-profits, including the Fletcher Free Library, Vermont CARES, and The Schoolhouse.
+She received a Masters in Public Administration from Columbia University and an AB in Modern European History from Harvard University.

 Liz’s two children have attended Schoolhouse, and she served on the Board of Directors for seven years before becoming Head of School.